linuxmao-org/Frontieres/README.txt

 Version 0.04
 -Independent volume control for clouds in dB, controlled by b key (with number entry or shift modification as described in usage instructions)
 -Full screen/windowed toggle mode - press o key
--Bug fix - selected grain duration was not being applied to newly added grains (due to missing break in a switch statementï¿½)
+-Bug fix - selected grain duration was not being applied to newly added grains (due to missing break in a switch statementÉ)

 Version 0.03